 But when I say it was only a half a lie that dad preferred entertainment and quality over the glory of victory, it was because deep down my dad really was a Berger tragic.
 In 2008, the Bergers' 50th anniversary season - and probably the last proper Bergers game my dad went to that I can remember - the home team came from behind and beat South 2-1.
 As their second goal went in, he smiled in a way that I hadn't seen him ever do, and he even did a little fist-pump.
 I didn't even know that he had a fist-pump in his gesticulation repertoire.
-The ride home in the station wagon from the Village to Altona North was almost unbearable for the smugness in that Kingswood station-wagon, the years of being humiliated by South during the 1990s melting away for him during the trip back.
+The ride home in the station wagon from the Village to Altona North was almost unbearable for the smugness in that Kingswood, the years of being humiliated by South during the 1990s melting away for him during the trip back.

 But our trajectories as followers of local soccer nevertheless drifted further and further apart.
-He had a passive aggressive tendency, too, with my attendance, especially because I would take public transport most places.
+He had a passive aggressive tendency, too, with my attendance, especially because I would take public transport to most grounds.
 He both wanted and was happy for me to to go all sorts of soccer games; but there were also times when he was befuddled by the notion of my taking a lengthy public transport journey, which would see me return from the other side of town in the early hours of the morning.
 "Why do you need to go, when there'll be other people there?
 Does the team specifically need you there?"

 And like a lot of the older generation, if it was raining, so much the worse!
 Why would someone deliberately go out and get wet for no good reason?
 And don't get me started on what he thought about anyone who would be stupid enough to volunteer at a club, and especially anyone who trusted anyone on a committee, ever.
 At some level, what my dad would've considered as my crazy and now decade-plus renewed dedication to South Melbourne Hellas and soccer - in terms of attending, writing, and thinking - is my attempt to make up for lost time, and to avoid becoming so jaded that I stop caring about something that matters to me so much.
 I'm trying to make up for all those games I didn't get to see during the NSL years, for all the soccer friends I didn't have in the 1990s and early 2000s, and for the culture I was not as connected to as I wish that I was.